ivanskv2000/evsy/README.md

 ```

 ## 🤝 Contributing
-We welcome all kinds of contributions — from code to ideas, design suggestions, and bug reports.
+We welcome all kinds of contributions — code, ideas, design suggestions, and bug reports.
 [Read the contributing guide →](CONTRIBUTING.md)

 ## Build Status